sheepish12/Vector1/README.md

 # Vector1
-Vector1 is a Robust solution to Roblox's lack of one-dimensional vector class
+Vector1 is a solution to Roblox's lack of one-dimensional vector class